Skip to the main content.

 Contingency Fees

 Contingency fees refer to the payment arrangement wherein personal injury attorneys only receive remuneration upon successfully recovering their clients' compensation.
 This fee structure benefits clients by eliminating upfront fees and reducing the risk of pursuing a negligence claim.
+See our blog on how much a personal injury attorney costs for more information.

 However, there are potential drawbacks to this type of fee structure, such as increased costs in the event of a swift settlement and reduced client autonomy.
 Despite these drawbacks, contingency fees provide a viable option for individuals seeking legal representation in negligence cases without the financial burden of paying attorney fees upfront.